Up to 60% off sofas & mattresses — limited‑time deals.

 Our testing experience

 R.W.
-Davis - Plush was the one we kept extending “just one more night.”
-I felt a plush top that still pushed back under my hips, so my lower back didn’t tighten up after laptop time in bed.
-Marcus tends to punish softer beds, but here he didn’t get that hammocking feel—he described it as plush without being unstable.
-Carlos liked the controlled transition from the top into the support core; it felt supportive even when he lay flat for long stretches.
-If there was a nit, it was that the bed still had some liveliness—movements weren’t broadcast, but they weren’t erased either.
+Davis - Plush was the one we kept extending for “just one more night.”
+It has a plush top, but in our tests it still pushed back under the hips, so my lower back didn’t tighten up during long lounging.
+Marcus usually exposes softer beds, but he didn’t feel hammocked here.
+Carlos also liked the controlled transition into the support core.
+It still has some bounce—movement is reduced, not erased.

 What we liked